sqjin/scRNA-seq-motor-neuron/README.md

 **All metadata** obtained from the analyses described in the manuscript can be found in the file named `metadata_annotatedClusters&umap.zip`.

-Seurat objects for reproducible analysis are freely avaiable at https://figshare.com/account/home#/projects/154430
+Seurat objects for reproducible analysis are publically avaiable at [figshare](https://figshare.com/projects/scRNA-seq_data_of_mouse_motor_neuron/154430)

 ## Help
 If you have any other request, please contact Suoqin Jin (suoqin.jin@gmail.com).